rr326/waboardsailing/content/pages/sites/desert_aire.md

 *"Windsurfing can be an extreme sport, and Desert Aire can be such a spot."*

 *   Unlike Vantage, there is only one launch site.
-*   Being Vantage’s “little brother”, the wind at Desert Aire just isn’t as strong.
+*   Being Vantage's “little brother”, the wind at Desert Aire just isn't as strong.
 *   Warning - At Desert Aire, like Vantage, the dominant N-by-NW winds can turn ON on a dime (within 15min), so always be prepared for an early exit should you find yourself on the water with the wrong gear…

 ## Water Level